 Hailing from the UK, Dave previously worked in British politics focused on voting statistics and fundraising before serving as Chief of Staff to a senior politician.
 He then spent two years in Paris working in the research department of an investment company and as an English Teacher before moving to New York.

-Director of Civic Projects in the Technology and Civic Engagement group at Microsoft Corporation, Elizabeth designs and executes strategic partnerships to leverage technology for civic priorities.
+Expert in strategy, design, and execution of cross-sector collaborations with civic impact.
+At Microsoft, Elizabeth focused on partnerships that connected programs, policy, and data/technology to strengthen cities and communities.
 Previously, she worked on technology, research, and science policy at the U.S. House of Representatives and the National Academy of Sciences.
-Her B.A. is from Swarthmore College and her M.S. and Ph.D. are in Computational Physics from the University of Chicago.
+Elizabeth's B.A. is from Swarthmore College and her M.S. and Ph.D. are in Computational Physics from the University of Chicago.

 Director at the David and Helen Gurley Brown Institute for Media Innovation.
 Mark joined Columbia's Journalism School in 2012 after holding appointments in the Department of Statistics, the Department of Design Media Arts, and the Department of Electrical Engineering at UCLA.